How To Check Database Size In Oracle

 FROM DBA_DATA_FILES;

-In the above script, dba_data_files holds the information in the bytes and using the sum aggregate function we have added all the bytes together.
-Later we have divided the value by 1024 to get the values in kb and MB.
+In the above script, dba_data_files holds the information in the bytes, and using the sum aggregate function, we have added all the bytes together.
+Later, we divided the value by 1024 to get the values in kb and MB.

 Read: Connect to oracle database